mathieubellon/draaft/README.md

 OPTIONS
   -h, --help         show CLI help
-  -n, --notopfolder  Do not create a folder for the top directory -o, --overwrite    Empty destination folder before writing --channel=channel  Channel to pull content from [int] --dest=dest        Destination folder where to write files
+  -o, --overwrite    Empty destination folder before writing --channel=channel  Channel to pull content from [int] --dest=dest        Destination folder where to write files